geomagpy/MARTAS/README.md

 ### 4.1.
 Quick instructions

-Setting up a MARTAS acuisition system can be accomplished very quickly, if you already have some experience.
+Setting up a MARTAS data acquisition system can be accomplished very quickly, if you already have some experience.

 **Step 1**: initialize MARTAS using martas_init (details on [martas_init](#3-initialization-of-martasmarcos))